-1.0 Introduction Today, almost everyone uses computers directly or indirectly to solve diverse problems ranging from word processing to internet-based applications.
+Today, almost everyone uses computers directly or indirectly to solve diverse problems ranging from word processing to internet-based applications.
 For instance, your access to this course material is through the use of computers and computer applications.
-This course is about the study computer hardware, which is the physical part of the computer system.
+This course is about the study of computer hardware, which is the physical part of the computer system.
 This module addresses the introductory theories about computer systems.
-It also deals with interconnectivity and relationship with the major modules of a standard computer system.
+It also deals with interconnectivity and relationship with the significant modules of a standard computer system.
 In this Unit, we shall discuss some fundamental concepts relating to a computer system.
 The Unit also explains the computer device and system configuration.

-2.0 Intended Learning Outcomes By the end of this Unit, you will be able to: - ➤ Understand the concepts of computer systems - > Observe the interconnectivity of subsystems in a computer system
+- Understand the concepts of computer systems - Observe the interconnectivity of subsystems in a computer system

-3.0 Main contents
+3.0 MAIN CONTENTS

 3.1 Definition of a Computer

 A computer can be described as an electronic device that can receive data, process the data, and produce the result as the outcome.
-Conventionally, the received data is known as input while the result of the processing is known as output or information.
-A computer also has the capability of storing data and/or information in its memory for future use.
+Conventionally, the received data is known as the input, while the result of the processing is known as output or information.
+A computer also can store data and information in its memory for future use.
 This relationship is illustrated in Figure 1.